Mütter Museum

-Collections

-The Mütter Museum originated as a collection of specimens and medical tools used for education in medicine.
-The museum has a collection of over 20,000 specimens, of which about 10% were on display as of 2018.
+The museum has a collection of over 37,000 specimens, of which about 10% were on display as of 2023.
 This does not include the large literary collection contained within the Historical Medical Library, which is also housed within the College of Physicians of Philadelphia.

+Collection items, artifacts, and specimens were acquired globally, and as Ella Wade (curator from 1939 to 1957) says, "The Mütter Museum Committee, as the minutes show, proceeded to spend Dr. Mütter's money like sailors on shore leave".
+In other words, some museum material was purchased by College Fellows as they travelled the world, and they were reimbursed for each purchase and any expenses incurred in connection with acquisitions.
+Other collection items were donated from the private collections of physicians.

+In October 2023, the Mütter Museum was awarded a grant from the Pew Center for Arts and Heritage to research the history of the collection of human remains to better understand how each body and specimen came into the museum collections and to conduct discussions with members of the public to discuss the future of the museum.
+The first Town Hall discussion took place on November 17, 2023.

 Osteological (skeletal) specimens

 The Mütter Museum is home to over 3,000 osteological specimens, including several full skeletons.
 One of the most famous of these is the fully articulated skeleton of Harry Raymond Eastlack, who suffered from FOP.
-Eastlack donated his skeleton to the Mütter collection to assist in further medical understanding of the condition.